 If your employer is still operating a business, the Fair Work Ombudsman (FWO) may be able to provide information about the employer’s obligations to meet unpaid employee entitlements.

 The Australian Securities and Investment Commission (ASIC), enforces and regulates company and financial services laws to protect consumers, investors and creditors.
 Employees of abandoned companies who are owed employee entitlements can submit a request to ASIC to wind up the company.

 If a Receiver and Manager or Administrator has been appointed to your employer (or a Debt Agreement Administrator has been appointed in the case of an individual or partnership employer), you may contact the appointed insolvency practitioner for information about the future direction of the employer.
 To check if a company is in liquidation or external administration, you can do a business names or organisations search on ASIC Connect or search the insolvency notices.

 Any workers who are made redundant are eligible for employment services from a Job Services Australia provider based on their level of need and personal circumstances.
 To find out more about this assistance you can call the Employment Services Information Line on 13 62 68 or you can contact Centrelink on 13 28 50.

 Centrelink can assess your situation and work out what services you are eligible for, including eligibility for income support.
-Centrelink can also offer free, unbiased financial advice for employees who are made redundant.
-More information is available from Centrelink at www.humanservices.gov.au.
+Centrelink can also offer free, unbiased financial information for employees who are made redundant.
+More information on the Financial Information Service is available.